-When it comes to writing social stories, you need to understand what a social story is and the main aspects each book should have.
+When writing social stories, you need to understand what a social story is and the main aspects each book should have.
 Social stories are one of the most effective teaching methods that allow you to solve many problems for kids, adolescents, and even adults.

 How to Write Social Stories